 SERVICE-LEARNING

-Participate in service-learning, make a difference in the community, satisfy graduation requirements, and gain resume-building “real-world” community service experience attractive to employers, graduates, and professional schools.
+Participate in service-learning and make a difference in the community, satisfy graduation requirements, and gain resume-building “real-world” community service experience attractive to employers, graduate, and professional schools.

 What Is Service-Learning?